garrandall/popular-music-data/tracks/it-s-good-lil-wayne-drake-jadakiss.md

 Mind in one place heart in another
-Please pardon my brother, he’s just angry at you niggas Who dont have your heart in your rap shit and got too fuckin comfy Cause we still fuckin hungry, Young Money, got the munchies Faded, fuckin faded, aww yeah I'm fuckin faded
+Please pardon my brother, he’s just angry at you niggas Who don't have your heart in your rap shit and got too fuckin comfy Cause we still fuckin hungry, Young Money, got the munchies Faded, fuckin faded, aww yeah I'm fuckin faded
 They tellin’ lies about me, aww yeah I musta made it